rovaughn/platform-docs/platform/manual/cluster/pro-tier/create.rst

    so that the infra requirements of the project can be saved and version controlled.
 See :doc:`infra-spec` for more details.

    The added infra spec will have an alias assigned to it.
 By default, the alias is ``hasura``.
-   An infra spec with alias <some-cluster-alias> defines the config of the cluster which is running with  alias <some-cluster-alias>
+   An infra spec with alias <some-cluster-alias> defines the config of the cluster which is running with  alias <some-cluster-alias>.

    To give your own alias to the infra spec, run this instead of the above: